 - SP 367 Technical Writing

 - SP 371 Survey of Spanish Literature.
 Literature of Spain from the Middle Ages through the 18th century.
+This is a writing (W) course.
 Offered in the spring.

 - SP 372 Survey of Spanish Literature.
 Literature of Spain from the 19th century to the present.
+This is a writing (W) course.
 Offered in the fall.

 - SP 375 Masterpieces of Spanish-American Literature I. Literature of Latin America from the colonial period to modernism.
 Offered in the fall.

 - SP 376 Masterpieces of Spanish-American Literature II.
 Literature of Latin America from modernism to the present.
+This is a writing (W) course.
 Offered in the spring.

 - SP 377 US Latino Studies.
 Literatures and cultures of the Hispanics in the United States, starting in the 19th century to the present.
+This is a writing (W) course.
 Offered in the fall.

 - SP 389 Outreach